OpenDataServices/oroi-scrape/README.md

 | interest_from | provider of the benefit, eg. donor of a gift, or company as employer |
 | interest_date | date the benefit was received or took place, eg. date of donation (not date of declaration of interest) |
 | interest_value | value of the benefit |
+| notes | notes about the interest_type, eg. if the source was more specific than the value of interest_type captures

 The following table summarises which scrapers populate which columns.
 See notes on individual scrapers below for more information about the actual values.